 Mathematics, mathematical logic

-For many years, I have published across a wide range of journals and disciplines, including mathematics, physics, biology, neuroscience, medicine and philosophy.
+For years, I have published across diverse academic journals and disciplines, including mathematics, physics, biology, neuroscience, medicine, philosophy, literature.
 Now, having no further need to expand my scientific output or advance my academic standing, I have chosen to shift my approach.
 Instead of writing full-length articles for peer review, I now focus on recording and sharing original ideas, i.e., conceptual insights and hypotheses that I hope might inspire experimental work by researchers more capable than myself.
 I refer to these short pieces as nugae, a Latin word meaning “trifles”, “nuts” or “playful thoughts”.
 I invite you to use these ideas as you wish, in any way you find helpful.
 I ask only that you kindly cite my writings, which are accompanied by a DOI for proper referencing.

 BLURREDNESS AS REPRESENTATIONAL FAILURE: RAMSEY-INSPIRED METRICS FOR INTERNAL CLARITY IN AI JUDGMENT